The Mystery of Dürer’s Magic Square

 min Read14 September 2023

-Albrecht Dürer’s in his famous engraving Melencolia I showed many weird things.
-Among them is a magic square, a best-known and most enigmatic, with magic constant 34.
-The engraving shows a disorganized jumble of scientific equipment lying unused while an intellectual sits absorbed in thought.
-Dürer’s magic square is located in the upper right-hand corner of the engraving.
+Many strange symbols appear in Albrecht Dürer’s famous engraving Melencolia I. Among them is a magic constant 34, a well-known and enigmatic example.
+The engraving shows a disorganized clutter of scientific equipment lying around while a scientist sits absorbed in thoughts.
+The magic square is located in the upper right-hand corner of the engraving.
 The numbers 15 and 14 appear in the middle of the bottom row, indicating the date of the engraving, 1514.

-The sum 34 can be found in the rows, columns, diagonals, each of the quadrants, the center four squares, the corner squares, the four outer numbers clockwise from the corners (3+8+14+9) and likewise the four counter-clockwise, the two sets of four symmetrical numbers (2+8+9+15 and 3+5+12+14) and the sum of the middle two entries of the two outer columns and rows (e.g. 5+9+8+12), as well as several kite-shaped quartets, e.g. 3+5+11+15.
-Actually, there are 86 different combinations of four numbers from the Dürer’s square that sum to it’s magic number, 34!
+The sum 34 can be found in the rows, columns, diagonals, each of the quadrants, the center four squares, the corner squares, the four outer numbers clockwise from the corners (3+8+14+9), and likewise, the four counter-clockwise, the two sets of four symmetrical numbers (2+8+9+15 and 3+5+12+14), the sum of the middle two entries of the two outer columns and rows (e.g. 5+9+8+12), as well as several kite-shaped quartets, e.g. 3+5+11+15.
+Actually, there are 86 different combinations of four numbers from Dürer’s square that add up to the sum of the magic number, 34!

-Dürer’s magic square has the additional property that the sums in any of the four quadrants, as well as the sum of the middle four numbers, are all 34.
-It is thus a gnomon magic square.
-A gnomon magic square is a 4×4 magic square in which the elements in each 2×2 corner have the same sum.
-Dürer’s magic square,is an example of a gnomon magic square since the sums in any of the four quadrants (as well as the sum of the middle four numbers) are all 34.
-In addition, any pair of numbers symmetrically placed about the center of the square sums to 17, a property making the square even more magical.
+The magic square has additional properties: the sum in any of the four quadrants, as well as the sum of the middle four numbers, are all 34.
+Because of that, it is called a gnomon magic square: a 4×4 magic square in which the elements in each 2×2 corner have the same sum.
+In addition, any pair of numbers symmetrically placed about the center of the square sum to 17.